Being diagnosed with a critical illness or disability can be devastating, often impacting not only your body and mind, but also your finances.

 It’s a good idea to get quotes from several different insurers before buying any type of protection insurance, as premiums will vary depending on who you go to.

-There are a number of fee free brokers available in the market, but if you’re looking for somewhere to start, we’ve partnered with Anorak to help you find the right critical illness cover for you.
+If you’re considering buying critical illness cover and you’re looking for somewhere to start, we’ve partnered with Anorak to help you find the right critical illness cover for you.
 All you need to do is answer a few simple questions about your life and finances to get personalised fee-free advice and quotes from the whole market instantly.

 Are you thinking about buying critical illness cover, or have you recently taken out a policy?
 Perhaps you already have cover, and have made a claim?
 If so, we’d be interested in hearing from you.
 You can join the money conversation on the Rest Less Community or leave a comment below.